 After the Salem Executions

 It is unknown exactly what brought about the mass hysteria in Salem in 1692.
-Some have theorized that the witch hunts were the result of personal vendettas or economic competition, still others have suggested that the consumption of ergot-poisoned rye grain may have resulted in hallucinations and faulty thinking among the Puritans in New England.
+Some have theorized that the witch hunts were the result of personal vendettas or economic competition, while others have suggested that the consumption of ergot-poisoned rye grain may have resulted in hallucinations and faulty thinking among the Puritans in New England.
 Whatever the case, the Salem witch trials and executions are universally declared as a shameful part of history.
 The Puritans themselves recognized the errors of their ways and held a day of prayer on January 15, 1697, known as the Day of Official Humiliation, to plead with God for forgiveness.
 In 1702, the trials were declared unlawful.
 However, it took more than 250 years for Massachusetts to formally apologize for the events of 1692.

 On the 325th anniversary of the first mass execution, the city of Salem dedicated Proctor's Ledge as a memorial to the victims who were hanged there.
 Although many initially believed that Gallows Hill was the site of the executions, recent evidence from The Gallows Hill Project pinpointed Proctor’s Ledge as the exact site of the infamous Salem witch hangings.
 Along with numerous renditions of Arthur Miller’s The Crucible as well as the Salem Witch Museum, the Proctor’s Ledge Memorial reminds us of the appalling tragedies that took place in 1692, including the false imprisonment and murder of innocents.